jab/project/Roadmap.md

 In summary: We're migrating to npm from Bower; migrating to ES Modules from HTML Imports; and not planning to change the API from Polymer 2.0.
 Because of that, the changes will be minimal and mechanical, so we built the Polymer Modulizer to automate the upgrade.

 We're planning to release Polymer 3.0 by the end of Q1, 2018.
-Until the release, we're planning on bi-weekly updates to the preview code on npm under the `@next` tag.
+Until the release, we're planning on frequent updates to the preview code on npm under the `@next` tag.

 Most 3.0-related work is taking place in the [Polymer Modulizer](https://github.com/Polymer/polymer-modulizer) repo.